haiku/website/content/blog/nielx/2024-02-05_rfc_coding_guidelines_formatting_class_member_declarations.md

 +++

-This RFC proposes to change the Haiku [coding guidelines](https://www.haiku-os.org/development/coding-guidelines) to change the formatting of class and struct member declarations in class and struct definitions from a **Table Class Member Declaration Style**, to a **Normalized Class Member Declaration Style.** The arguments are that (1) the current format has severe limitations which limits the aesthetic value of the current formatting, especially when modern C++ language features are used, and (2) it is not a good use of the time of Haiku's contributors to modify and maintain custom logic in the `haiku-format` tool (derived from `clang-format`).
-If the proposal is adopted, any new code contributions will have to use the new formatting style, and contributors are required to reformat any struct and class definitions that they modify.
-There will be an exception for shared headers.
+This RFC proposes to change the Haiku [coding guidelines](https://www.haiku-os.org/development/coding-guidelines) to change the formatting of variable and member declarations from a **Table Class Member Declaration Style**, to a **Normalized Declaration Style** or a **Aligned Declaration Style**.
+The arguments are that (1) the current format has severe limitations which limits the aesthetic value of the current formatting, especially when modern C++ language features are used, and (2) it is not a good use of the time of Haiku's contributors to modify and maintain custom logic in the `haiku-format` tool (derived from `clang-format`).
+If the proposal is adopted, any new code contributions will have to use the new formatting style, and contributors are required to reformat any declarations that they modify.

 <!--more-->

 Haiku currently does not have a formal RFC process.
 Please see the end of this document about the proposed procedure.

+## Change Log

+The [initial version](https://github.com/haiku/website/blob/53e092e580ee12c06a3d20ce608e4b55e49c420a/content/blog/nielx/2024-02-05_rfc_coding_guidelines_formatting_class_member_declarations.md) of this article was published on 5 February 2024.
+After consulting with the community on the forum, the article was updated into the version you are currently reading.

+Note the following changes:

+- The proposal now covers all function and variable declarations, so including the ones outside of the class definition.
+This is both for pragmatic reasons (changing `haiku-format` would automatically apply to non-class members) as well as the finding that currently this is also not consistent.
+- In course of the community discussion, there was a desire to see if there was an alternative that kept the spirit of the aligned declarations.
+This proposal therefore gives two options, namely the **Normalized Declaration Style** and the **Aligned Declaration Style**.
+Both can be implemented with `haiku-format` as it currently is.
+- The discussion also reviewed the implementation process.
+My takeaway was that there is a strong preference for a single style (and to not have a legacy option), so the implementation kill the exception for the legacy style.
+There was no consensus on whether a big one time reformat was in order, so this proposal punts on that point and only applies to new code.

 ## Background: Coding Guidelines